Alien: Romulus: Filming

 Cinematographer Galo Olivares shot the film using Arri Alexa 35 digital cameras with Arri Master Prime and Ultra Prime spherical lenses for a 2.39:1 widescreen aspect ratio.
 This was chosen to be a visual balance between Alien, which was shot using anamorphic lenses in a 2.39:1 aspect ratio, and Aliens, which was filmed using spherical lenses for a 1.85:1 aspect ratio.
 Olivares would begin filming scenes with wide angle lenses, and gradually switch to increasingly longer lenses as scenes became more intense, with a 75mm lens being the longest lens used. Álvarez selected an orange hue as the film's defining color, diverging from the blue tones of earlier "Alien" films.
 This choice aimed to give the film a distinct visual identity while maintaining a connection to the franchise's established aesthetic.

 Álvarez consulted Alien director Ridley Scott and Aliens director James Cameron during the film's production, who both expressed approval.
+However, Scott's comments two years after the film's release suggested otherwise.